 Vermont's Freedom & Unity Chorus formed in October 2019 to spread the message of Peace and Justice across the Green Mountain State.
 Given these troubling times of great division, where people are being told they do not belong, this chorus is a safe place that welcomes all voices regardless of age, race, color, religion (creed), gender, gender expression, national origin (ancestry), disability, and sexual orientation.

 The musical director, Maria Rinaldi, suffered a spinal cord injury at the age of 12 which left her paralyzed from the chest down.
 Not one to let her disability define her, she pursued her love for singing with acclaimed vocal coach, Shyla Nelson Stewart.
 Although not a formally trained conductor, Maria directed the Winooski Community Chorus for 10 years.
 She prides herself on having an innate ability to choose music that is not only enjoyable to sing but also moves audiences.
-In 2016, she had the privilege of directing members of the Winooski Community Chorus and Mountainsong as a combined choir for Counterpoint's annual peace concert (see video below for the performance).
+In 2016, she had the privilege of directing members of the Winooski Community Chorus and Mountainsong as a combined choir for Counterpoint's annual peace concert (see video).
 That performance served as the inspiration for the creation of Vermont's Freedom & Unity Chorus.